 "My favorite time at Skowhegan was this dance around the bonfire.
 I am wearing a red cap because it was drizzling rain."

-In the 70’s, Katherine Bradford was living year round in Maine and began to make paintings that were abstract and took their inspiration from nature.
-Gradually she introduced images and symbols into her work so that at present her paintings exist in the area between abstraction and representation.
+In the 70’s, Katherine Bradford was living year round in Maine and began to make paintings that were abstract, taking inspiration from nature.
+Gradually she introduced images and symbols into her work so that at present her paintings exist in an area between abstraction and representation.